Albert Collins: 1990s

 Collins was signed to Pointblank Records, a subsidiary of Virgin Records, in 1991 and released the album Iceman the same year.
 Iglauer expressed his disappointment at the departure of Collins from Alligator while acknowledging that he had signed Collins on a record-to-record basis.
-On 15 November 1991, Collins performed with Cray, Steve Cropper and Dave Edmunds at the Guitar Legends event in Seville, a series of five concerts to promote the upcoming Seville Expo '92.
-The preceding month, on 28 October, Collins was filmed in concert for the television program Austin City Limits; the concert was broadcast on 21 February 1992 and released on DVD in April 2008 as Albert Collins: Live From Austin, TX.
-In 1993, Collins played at the Pointblank Borderline Blues Festival in London, which ran from 17 March to 27 March; this was his last appearance in the UK.
+On November 15, 1991, Collins performed with Cray, Steve Cropper and Dave Edmunds at the Guitar Legends event in Seville, a series of five concerts to promote the upcoming Seville Expo '92.
+The preceding month, on October 28, Collins was filmed in concert for the television program Austin City Limits; the concert was broadcast on February 21, 1992 and released on DVD in April 2008 as Albert Collins: Live From Austin, TX.
+In 1993, Collins played at the Pointblank Borderline Blues Festival in London, which ran from March 17 to 27; this was his last appearance in the UK.

 Collins was performing at the Paléo Festival in Nyon, Switzerland, in July 1993 when he was taken ill.
 He was diagnosed in mid-August with lung cancer, which had metastasized to his liver, with an expected survival time of four months.
 Tracks for his last album, Live '92/'93, were recorded at shows that September.
-Collins died on 24 November 1993 at the age of 61.
+Collins died on November 24, 1993 at the age of 61.
 His final album, Live '92/'93, was posthumously nominated at the 38th Grammy Awards of 1996 in the category Best Blues Contemporary Album.